NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Scare to Death.md

 * * *

-**Critical Success** The target must attempt a Fortitude save against your Intimidation DC.
+**Critical Success** The target must attempt a Fortitude check save against your Intimidation DC.
 On a critical failure, it dies.
 On any other result, it becomes [[Conditions/Frightened|Frightened 2]] and is [[Conditions/Fleeing|Fleeing]] for 1 round.
 The critical failure effect has the death trait.

 **Success** The target becomes frightened 2.